If your regular contact lenses are causing you discomfort, ask your eye doctor about switching to scleral lenses.

 - Corneal abrasions

 - Ocular surface diseases

 - Post radial keratology (RK) for myopia correction

 Scleral lenses are custom-made contact lenses that provide maximum comfort and superior vision clarity for patients who cannot benefit from traditional contact lenses.

-Schedule an appointment with your eye doctor to find out if scleral lenses are the right solution for you.
+Schedule an appointment with an eye doctor near you to find out if scleral lenses are the right solution for you.